 2. Sound Masking, Privacy, and Fraud Protection

 Financial firms have a responsibility to safeguard personal financial information.
 Most institutions have established effective security measures to protect the data stored on their servers, but neglect to fully safeguard client information during its collection and use.
 This can be challenging in a retail banking environment where personal conversations happen in open floorplan environments, sometimes within only a few feet of each other.
-Using SiriusXM background music as a sound masking strategy is low-cost way to protect against the unintentional disclosure of private information.
+Using SiriusXM background music as a sound masking strategy is a low-cost way to protect against the unintentional disclosure of private information.

 Technically speaking, office sound masking is the addition of a background music player to reduce speech intelligibility.
 In a retail banking environment, sound masking can reduce the negligent disclosure of client information by using music to conceal verbal transmission of confidential information.
 Not only will this provide protection against fraud, but sound masking will help patrons feel more confident in their interactions with bank personnel, noting that the bank has taken measures to keep their personal information private.